ACCUEIL

 The responder has a five cards major suiter, but a weak hand

-He begins by bidding a relay answer in the opposite major, then after completing to 1NT by the opener, he bids an indirect Transfer to his major suiter.
+He begins by bidding a relay answer in the opposite major, then after the obliged completing to 1NT by the opener, he bids a major indirect Transfer to his major suiter.

 1 1 (relay)